World Dream Bank

 - + Konigsberg, E.M.: Father's Arcane Daughter

 - A gifted, rich, troubled family whose story's told by an unnamed insider--you get to guess who!
-Peculiar writing style, but that's one of the clues to the narrator.
+Peculiar writing style, especially for what's nominally a kids' book, but that's one of the clues to the narrator.
 Fun.

 - + Korman, Gordon: Ungifted

 - Bad paperwork sends a normal boy from a crappy school to an all-gifted one where stuff works.
 He can't do the work, but makes friends he didn't expect to.
 Nuanced and fun, though some details falter.
 Ungifted's told in multiple first-person, and the voices range from realistic (Donavan, Chloe) to unconvincing (like Noah the genius, scheming to get back to regular school.
 First, he wouldn't; he's cut a lot of slack here, and not bullied as he would be in a regular school.
 Second, if he DID want to, he'd be long gone.)

 Ungifted repeats the myth that gifteds get better schools.
 False!
 My old school district was as big as Ungifted's, richer and more liberal--and they still had no gifted school.
-Anti-elitism made it politically impossible and it takes a huge district to fill a whole school.
-Only a handful exist in big cities; the logistics get hard in the burbs and hopeless in rural zones.
-Most bright kids end up in fast-track classes in the same old schools.
-And gifted programs aren't well funded; slow students get way more.
-Historically, the gifted were the least served school population--just warehoused in classes teaching them nothing.
-And many gifted classes aren't much better.
-The myth that the gifted get tax-funded luxury schools is taken for granted, and that mars the book.
+Anti-elitism made it politically impossible; plus it takes a huge district to fill a whole school.
+Only a handful exist in big cities; the logistics get impractical in the burbs and hopeless in rural zones.
+Gifted programs aren't well funded; slow students get more.
+The gifted have been the least served school population, not the best.
+Oh, it's improved a bit--but not much.
+At best, bright kids end up in honors classes in the same old schools--but often they're just warehoused in classes way WAY behind them, in the name of equality.
+And for prodigies, AP/honors classes aren't much better than warehousing.
+Fight to learn at your real level, even if that places you out of your depth socially, with way older kids or adults.
+You'll face isolation and estrangement all your life anyway; why not get used to it now?

 - ++ Larson, Reif: The Collected Works of T.S.
 Spivet